Great Bustard Group

 David will also manage the expansion of the reintroduction of Great Bustards to new regions including East Anglia and Lincolnshire where Great bustards were once naturally well established.
 He will also be responsible for a captive breeding programme for Great Bustards that we have not been able to release into the wild.

-A veteran of Spanish field work and with a very useful technical knowledge - be it with vehicles, electrical systems or cameras.
+Charles is a veteran of Spanish field work and posseses a very useful technical knowledge - be it with vehicles, electrical systems or cameras.

-A team player who will undertake any task
+John is a team player who will undertake any task.

 The Stonehenge Bustard (Gertrude)